isc-projects/kea/doc/sphinx/kea-messages.rst

     Kea Control Agent is deprecated.
 Its function has been moved to Kea servers.

 This warning message indicates that the Control Agent has been deprecated.
-All its function has been moved to Kea servers.
+All its functions have been moved to Kea servers.

 CTRL_AGENT_RUN_EXIT
 ===================